beginner-corp/docs.begin.com/src/shared/docs/en/functions/http.md

 ### Requests

-The async `handler` function invoked by a client request receives a `request` Object containing the following parameters:
+The async `handler` function invoked by a client request receives a `request` Object containing the following properties:

 - `body` - **Object**
   - Contains the complete request body, including an object containing any `application/x-www-form-urlencoded` form variables